LGBTQ rights in Slovakia: Public opinion and demographics

 According to a 2017 Pew Research Center poll, 47% of Slovaks supported same-sex marriage, while another 47% were opposed and 6% were undecided.
 This was the highest level of support ever recorded, and the second highest among Eastern European countries, behind the Czech Republic at 65%.
 Among 18-34-year-olds, opposition to same-sex marriage was 42%.
 A 2019 survey conducted by the AKO polling agency found that 57% of Slovaks were in favour of registered partnerships for everyone, in contrast to a poll made by the FOCUS agency, which has found support for registered partnerships at 29%, a figure that was criticized by commentators and LGBT rights activists as an unusually low number, and they have questioned the strength and credibility of the poll's methodology.
 An AKO poll from August 2023 found support for same-sex registered partnership to be at 39.8%.

-The 2023 Eurobarometer found that 37% of Slovaks people thought same-sex marriage should be allowed throughout Europe, and 47% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".
+The 2023 Eurobarometer found that 37% of Slovaks people thought same-sex marriage should be allowed throughout Europe, while 56% disagreed.
+The 47% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".